KingJessie/KingJessie/README.md

 - 🎉 Recently, I completed a Software Engineer training programme with **SKY and CFG**
-- 👀 I’m interested in **Software Engineering and Web Development** and looking to collaborate on projects.
+- 👀 I’m interested in **Web Development** and looking to collaborate on projects.